NZMSA/2022-Phase-2/3. Data Science/README.md

 In this section we will be covering Exploratory Data Analysis (EDA), Data Preparation and Data Modelling on the weather dataset in order to predict the weather in the future.

-Examples of the process is shown on respective folders in this directory.
 By now, you should be able to setup a Jupyter instance and be familiar with at least some basics of Python in [this module](https://docs.microsoft.com/en-us/learn/paths/beginner-python/).

 ## Requirements:
 * [Python 3.8+](https://www.python.org/)